-Looking for inspiration?
-Look no further than these 9 creative photo ideas and photography tips to inspire your photography in July 2013.
+Looking for photo inspiration this month?
+Look no further than these nine creative photo ideas to try in July.

 Shooting on a budget?
 We show you two ways to take close-up photography without the need for an expensive macro lens…

 Breathe new life into your macro photography with these fresh, seasonal ideas